signum-network/phoenix/web/angular-wallet/README.md

     `npm run build:web`

-4. Copy the files from `dist` into your BRS isntallation's `html/ui` folder.
+4. Copy the files from `dist` into your BRS installation's `html/ui` folder.

     `cp dist/* [path to your BRS]/html/ui`